 - 3D visualisation, computer modelling and IT competence.

-Pre-entry experience is not formally required, but relevant work experience during the holidays or through industry sponsorship can enhance job applications and help with making contacts in the sector.
+Pre-entry experience is not formally required, but if you can gain relevant work experience during the holidays or through industry sponsorship, this will enhance your job applications and help with making contacts in the sector.

 Building services engineers can find opportunities with a variety of employers including:

-- public health and healthcare sectors, including hospitals and care homes, that demand specialist building systems design and maintenance.
+- public health and healthcare sectors - including hospitals and care homes

 Look for job vacancies at:

 Specialist recruitment agencies, such as Hays Building Services, also handle vacancies and short-term contract opportunities.

 You can work towards becoming a professionally registered building services engineer with the Engineering Council.
 To do so, you must be a member of a licensed institution, in this case CIBSE.